Neta Riskin

-Neta Riskin (נטע ריסקין; born 28 October 1976) is an Israeli actress and journalist, best known for her role as Giti Weiss in the series Shtisel.
+Neta Riskin (נטע ריסקין; born 28 October 1976) is an Israeli actress, political left-wing activist and journalist, best known for her role as Giti Weiss in the series Shtisel.

 Riskin coached Israeli-born American actress Natalie Portman to speak Hebrew with an Israeli accent for A Tale of Love and Darkness.

 Riskin was born in Tel Aviv, Israel, to secular Jewish architect parents.
 Her mother was born in Israel.
 Her father, a Holocaust survivor, was born in Lithuania.
 Her grandfather, Asher Gliberman, was an Israeli architect who immigrated from Belarus.

+Controversy

+In June 2025, Riskin was involved in a public controversy following an exchange on social media with Arab-Israeli activist Yoseph Haddad.
+Responding to Haddad's post about infants rescued after Iranian missile attacks on Israel, Riskin wrote, "Do you know how many babies we have bombed?
+Do you think anyone will pity us now?
+Over a war we started?
+You are making a joke of us and of yourself."
+Haddad replied by referencing the events of October 7, 2023, writing: "A war we started?
+Where were you on October 7?"

+Riskin has frequently used her social media accounts to express her opposition to the war and has promoted fundraising campaigns on her Facebook page in support of Palestinian war victims.